himanshugarg583/vegitables/README.md

-# FreshVeggies - Vegetables Selling Website
+# DigiThela - Vegetables Selling Website

 A modern, responsive landing page for a vegetables selling business built with HTML, Tailwind CSS, and JavaScript.